kanors-emr/VedaOnline-documentation/source/pages/Navigator.rst

 Two new components are presented:

 * Parametric scenarios – “programmed” multi-value suite of scenarios
-* No Seed Values – the files that do not provide seed values to any other scenario.
+* No Seed Values(NSV) – the files that do not provide seed values to any other scenario.
 These are processed in parallel.
+Veda provides the information of which files can be converted into NSV scenarios.

 Functionality
 =============

-* Start from Scratch
+* Start from Scratch - This button delete the previous model data from database and pulls all the file from github repository.
+You have to resynchronize your model.
+Reports Module data will not be deleted.
-* Pull
+* Pull - Here all the files from git repository will be pulled but all your data in VedaOnline database will not change.
-* Commits
+* Commits - Check your GitHub commits directly on VedaOnline.
-* Email CHeckbox
+* Email CHeckbox - After Synchronization is finished, if this checkbox is unchecked then VO will not send you the email.
-* Synchronize
+* Synchronize - It will process all templates in the application folder marked(Selected files) as ToImport(orange)
 * Options Menu
    * NoSeedValue Scenario
    * Tag Details
 * Provides feedback as to the status of the various files and the integrated database managed by Veda according to colour legend at the bottom of form
     * Not imported – not yet read into the database
     * Imported – selected for importing with next SYNC